 - Subverted so much in online text-based RP games that it's almost starting to come full-circle.
 Everyone seems so terrified of making their character a Mary Sue that they're going to ridiculous heights to make their characters/plots blandly average... even in genres and settings where everyone having some measure of the fantastic is not only forgivable, but preferred.
 These often end up producing characters that still dominate the spotlight unfairly in spite of the total lack of anything noteworthy of them.

-- This is especially prevalent mostly due to the misuse of the Mary Sue accusation — it has evolved from something that was reserved for genuinely annoying characters to simply complaining about characters you don't like, with several "Mary Sue tests" including stuff that really isn't Sueish... just stuff the author of the test dislikes and wants to get rid of by calling it one of the Common Mary Sue Traits.
+- This is especially prevalent mostly due to the misuse of the Mary Sue accusation—it has evolved from something that was reserved for genuinely annoying characters to simply complaining about characters you don't like, with several "Mary Sue tests" including stuff that really isn't Sueish... just stuff the author of the test dislikes and wants to get rid of.

 - Official Dungeons & Dragons publications intentionally play to every fantasy cliche imaginable with the understanding that if a DM doesn't like the standard way of doing things, s/he can always change it for his/her campaign.